Leni Riefenstahl: Early life

 Helene Bertha Amalie Riefenstahl was born in Berlin on 22 August 1902.
 Her father, Alfred Theodor Paul Riefenstahl, owned a successful heating and ventilation company and wanted his daughter to follow him into the business world.
 Since Riefenstahl was the only child for several years, Alfred wanted her to carry on the family name and secure the family fortune.
 However, her mother, Bertha Ida (Scherlach), who had been a part-time seamstress before her marriage, had faith in Riefenstahl and believed that her daughter's future was in show business.
 Riefenstahl had a younger brother, Heinz, who was killed at the age of 39 on the Eastern Front in Nazi Germany's war against the Soviet Union.

 Riefenstahl fell in love with the arts in her childhood.
 She began to paint and write poetry at the age of four.
-She was also athletic, and at the age of twelve joined a gymnastics and swimming club.
+She was also athletic, and at the age of twelve joined a gymnastics and swimming club called Nixe.
 Her mother was confident her daughter would grow up to be successful in the field of art and therefore gave her full support, unlike Riefenstahl's father, who was not interested in his daughter's artistic inclinations.
 In 1918, when she was 16, Riefenstahl attended a presentation of Snow White which interested her deeply; it led her to want to be a dancer.
 Her father instead wanted to provide his daughter with an education that could lead to a more dignified occupation.
 His wife, however, continued to support her daughter's passion.
 Without her husband's knowledge, she enrolled Riefenstahl in dance and ballet classes at the Grimm-Reiter Dance School in Berlin, where she quickly became a star pupil.